 Online Access to Your Health Information

-Some hospitals, doctors’ offices and clinics may provide access to a website that stores the personal medical records of their patients.
-Depending on the websites’ features and functions, you may be able to view your test results or a list of your medications, access your medical records, schedule appointments, obtain follow-up instructions, pay bills and refill prescriptions.
-Check with your providers or physicians to see if they offer online access to your medical records.
-Terms sometimes used to describe electronic access to these data include “personal health record,” or “PHR” or “patient portal.”
+Some hospitals, doctors’ offices, and clinics may provide access to a website that stores the personal medical records of their patients.
+Depending on the websites’ features and functions, you may be able to view your test results or a list of your medicines, access your medical records, schedule appointments, obtain follow-up instructions, pay bills, and refill prescriptions.
+Check with your health care providers or doctors to see if they offer online access to your medical records.
+Terms sometimes used to describe electronic access to these data include “personal health record,” or “PHR,” or “patient portal.”

 For more information, see: